c0deaddict/nix-matrix-appservices/README.md

 include all appservice registration files you can just set:
 `services.matrix-appservices.addRegistrationFiles = true`.

+## Status
+I consider the module stable enough to use on my own server.
+Many of the packages available through the module are not stable.
+Any appservice listed in the examples folder has been tested to work with this module.
+Optimally this module will work with non-tested appservices, but there are likely still quirks that haven't been dealt with.
+If you have any issues or get another appservice to work, please let me know with an issue or by chat.

 ## Configuring
 There are many options available to configure the way each appservice is setup.
 But to consolidate similarities, there are three formats